PrathameshDeshpande/ML_Intern_Technocolab/README.md

 # ML_Intern_Technocolab
-This Repo Contain two sub folders regarding work done in this Internship.
+This Repo Contains two sub folders regarding work done in this Internship.